ttmaciag/roche_assessment_august/README.md

 1. Wrap pipline.py and pipline_multi_model.py in parsers, to run them from shell.
 2. Add more unit tests
 3. Add more models (SVM with non-linear kernel)
+4. Make an API that is actually usefeul